 - Enroll, attend classes, and participate fully in all school activities while the school gathers records

 - Have access to the same programs and services that are available to all other students including transportation and supplemental educational services

-- Attend school with children not experiencing homelessness; a school may not segregate a student because s/he is homeless.
+- Attend school with children not experiencing homelessness; a school may not segregate a student who is experiencing homelessness.

-Please click here for our brochure with resources to housing agencies, food pantries, etc.
+Please click here for our printable brochure with resources to housing agencies, food pantries, etc.

-For more information, please contact our district homeless liaison, Jeremy Rathbun, at 603.903.6959 or firstname.lastname@example.org or the NH Homeless Helpline at 2-1-1.
+For more information, please contact our district homeless liaison, Sharon Arnone, at 603.357.2042 or email@example.com or the NH Homeless Helpline at 2-1-1.